Yep, this is me - a subject I don't really like talking about that much to be honest.

-Fast forward to February 2012 (wow, 3 years ago?) when I decided, due to space limitations and noisy-kids-coming-home-from-school syndrome, to finally (thank goodness) move office to where we are now, a proper office "facility".
-Thankfully, just a 10 minute drive from home.
+Fast forward to February 2012 when I decided, due to space limitations and noisy-kids-coming-home-from-school syndrome, to finally (thank goodness) move office to a proper office "facility".
+Thankfully, it was just a 10 minute drive from home.
 EDIT: In February 2017, I decided to work from home again - as by now, my children were all being home-schooled and the costs of rental-space were sky-rocketing.

 Humble beginnings, huh?
 For those of you who've just started (or about to start) your own internet marketing or SEO business, we're on the same page my friend.
 But take it from me: your first few years will be the toughest challenge you've ever faced; personally, professionally and mentally.
 If you didn't know that before, you do now! #PayItForward

-The one million dollar question you might be asking is "Is it worth it?"
+The one million dollar question you might be asking is "Was it worth it?"
 I really can't stress this enough..
 YES!
 If I could do it, so could you!